Indidev/vocable-o/README.md

 Every vocable moves to the next pocket after it was guessed correctly x times, where x = pocketnumber + 1 (x can be modified in a later version).
 If a word is guessed false once and the success-counter is greater then 0, the success-counter of that word is set to 0, otherwise the word is moved back to the previouse pocket.

-##### almost right #####
+##### almost right answers #####
-If a word is guessed almost right, which means the levenshtein distance equals 1, then a second chance is granted, where a right answer does not increase the words success counter, however a false answer is handled as described befor.
+If a word is guessed almost right, which means the levenshtein distance equals 1, then a second chance is granted.
+A right answer then neither increase nor decreases the words success counter, however a false answer is handled as described before.

 #### Character replacements ####